 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 There are so many things to do at Disney World that it is impossible to do it all in one trip.
-This means it’s easy to overlook some of the best things.
 Additionally, some of the greatest things to see and do at Disney World are off the beaten path which makes them even easier to miss.
-Here are 7 of the best hidden gems at Disney World that you should not miss on your next trip.
-(Updated February 27, 2020.)
+To make sure you experience the best that Disney World has to offer, here are 7 of the best hidden gems at Disney World.
+(Updated July 1, 2020.)

 Harmony Barber Shop